felipecaon/caon-blog/content/docs/bb/impacts.md

 ## XSS

-A successful exploitation of a XSS allows an attacker to execute arbitrary JavaScript code in the victim's browser, allowing the attacker to steal cookies, tokens or any other sensitive information.
-It is also possible to inject code into the page, allowing the possibiliy of: phishing attacks, redirects and code manipulation.
+Successful exploitation of a XSS allows an attacker to execute arbitrary JavaScript code in the victim’s browser, allowing the attacker to steal cookies, tokens, or any other sensitive information.
+It is also possible to inject code into the page, allowing the possibility of phishing attacks, redirects, and code manipulation.

 ## LFI